kuokuo123/otter-launcher/README.md

-cheatsheet_viewer = "less -R; clear" # the program that otter-launcher will pipe cheatsheet into clear_screen_after_execution = false # useful when chafa image flash back after module execution loop_mode = false # in loop mode, otter-launcher won't quit after running a module, useful when using scratchpad
+cheatsheet_viewer = "less -R; clear" # the program that otter-launcher will pipe cheatsheet into clear_screen_after_execution = false # useful when chafa image flash back after module execution loop_mode = false # in loop mode, otter-launcher won't quit after running a module, useful when using scratchpad external_editor = "" # if set, pressing ctrl+e (or pressing v in vi normal mode) will edit the input field in the specified program; default to no external editor
 #callback = "" # if set, otter-launcher will run the command after a module is executed; for example, it can call swaymsg to adjust window size